-- •After class begins ......
-No refund
+- Prior to start of class 100 percent - •After class begins No refund

 Return of federal aid funds will follow federal law and regulations.
 See the Office of Financial Aid for specifics.

 Refund of Overpayment

 Refunding of student account overpayment, whether or not the student receives federal Title IV aid, will be made in compliance with federal guidelines for federal student loans.